 Importance of servicing before the “hibernation” period

-As part of preparing your caravan for winter storage we would recommend you have the vehicle serviced and cleaned before putting it away for winter.
+As part of preparing your caravan for winter storage we’d recommend that you have the vehicle serviced and cleaned before putting it away for winter.
 A clean, fully checked and serviced caravan or motorhome is much less likely to suffer problems over winter, particularly with things such as water ingress in the habitation area as a result of damaged seals – something which can be spotted and remedied at a pre-winter service.

-Caravan covers, providing they are properly fitted breathable varieties, are also a good way to protect your ‘van over winter.
+Caravan covers, providing they are the properly fitted breathable varieties, are also a good way to protect your ‘van over winter.

 Caravan Guard offer discounts for the fitting of many security devices, visit our caravan security page to find out more.